WINTR/email-workflow/README.md

 `gulp`

-#### TODO:

-- configure 'send' task to retrieve html from ./build/index.html before sending email (via a promise most likely)

-#### Build and Test:
+#### Tasks:

+`gulp watch` compiles jade and stylus, livereload, and runs build task

-`gulp build` to inline css, add media queries to the head, and send email
+`gulp build` to inline css, add media queries to the head

-`gulp send` to send html template in an email without building
+`gulp send --file filename` to send an html template in an email

+#### Todo:

+- clean up watch task

 #### References: